 The first set of questions about role models was a set of seven statements and informants were asked to select all that applied.
 The last statement listed was "Having a role model at my college is important to me."
 A total of 48.0% of the Hispanic students responded this was the case.
 This response rate was not significantly different than for non-Hispanics in the sample who had 41.0% agreement.
 The full wording for each of the six remaining statements followed a uniform pattern.
 The first was "There are faculty and staff at my college that I think of as role models."
-The second was "There are students at college that I think of as role models," etc. There were two points at which there were statistically significant differences in the response patterns of Hispanics and non-Hispanics were found.
-Hispanic students were more likely to consider "faculty and staff at my college" and "Hispanic faculty and staff at my college" as role models.
-There was a weak effect for each finding.
+The second was "There are students at college that I think of as role models," etc. Table 1 lists the percent agreement of the Hispanic students for these prompts and notes the two points at which there were statistically significant differences in the response patterns of Hispanics and non-Hispanics.
+Chi-Square analysis and calculation of phi for effect size were employed for all comparisons for this group of questions (Table 1).